romanhaa/Cerebro/examples/pbmc_10k_v3/Seurat_v2/README.md

 Here, we analyze the `pbmc_10k_v3` data set using [Seurat](https://satijalab.org/seurat/) framework, following the basic [Seurat](https://satijalab.org/seurat/) workflow.

+## Preparation

 Before starting, we clone the Cerebro repository (or manually download it) because it contains the raw data of our example data set.
-One (optional) step of our analysis will require us to provide some gene sets in a GMT file.
+One (optional) step of our analysis will require us to provide some gene sets in a `GMT` file.
 We manually download the `c2.all.v7.0.symbols.gmt` file from [MSigDB](http://software.broadinstitute.org/gsea/downloads.jsp#msigdb) and put it in our current working directory.
 Then, we pull the Docker image from the Docker Hub, convert it to Singularity, and start an R session inside.